Gavin Hamilton (cricketer): Life and career

 Joining Durham for 2004, he gradually made his way back into the reckoning, with an unspectacular yet steady season.
 Having once again become available for Scotland in January, he was immediately recalled to the national team and in November of that year he played exclusively as a batsman in the ICC Intercontinental Cup final against Canada in Sharjah, making 115 as Scotland won by an innings.
 In 2005 Hamilton appeared a few times for Durham in the totesport League before being loaned to play for the Scottish Saltires in the same competition later in the year.

 Hamilton was released from his contract with Durham at the end of the 2005 season and continued to combine his work with Caledonian Breweries with playing for Scotland and the Scottish Saltires.
 In 2008, while playing against Ireland Hamilton scored his maiden One Day International century.
 After Scotland's poor performance in the 2009 ICC World Cup Qualifiers, Hamilton was appointed captain of the Scottish One Day International team in April 2009, replacing Ryan Watson.
 Later, in July 2009, in his first match as Scottish captain, while playing against Canada, Hamilton scored his second One Day International century, although in the end Scotland went on to lose the match.
 The following day, however, Hamilton scored a half-century and led Scotland to victory to square the two match series 1–1.

 In August 2010, Hamilton announced his retirement from the Scotland team.

-Hamilton still plays amateur cricket, opening the batting for Guiseley CC of the Airedale-Wharfedale Senior Cricket League.
+Hamilton was appointed as general manager of cricket at Yorkshire in September 2024.